SomebodyNew2/SCP-XXXX/Improvements/Recommendations for the final piece.md

 ### 7. **Resolve/Refine the Outcomes**

-Let’s sharpen the four endings from earlier critique:
+Sharpen the four endings from earlier critique:

 - **Merciful Annihilation**: Rename it “The Hollow Salvation.”
 Position it not as a goal, but as a _calculated choice by the Chaos higher-ups_ when the loops show no other option.